Souris—Moose Mountain

-Souris—Moose Mountain is a federal electoral district in Saskatchewan, Canada, that has been represented in the House of Commons of Canada since 1988.
+Souris—Moose Mountain is a federal electoral district in Saskatchewan, Canada; it has been represented in the House of Commons of Canada since 1988.

 Geography

 This electoral district is located in Southeast Saskatchewan, encompassing the cities of Weyburn and Estevan.
 The riding extends from Radville in the west to the Manitoba border, and from Estevan to Grenfell and the Qu'Appelle River in the north.

 History

 This district was created in 1987 from Qu'Appelle—Moose Mountain and portions of the Assiniboia riding.

 This riding lost a fraction of territory to Moose Jaw—Lake Centre—Lanigan and gained significant territory from Wascana during the 2012 electoral redistribution.